40thieves/final-year-project/src/04 - design/01 - artefact-design-intro.md

 #### 3.1 Introduction

-In Chapter 2 we identified that ...
+In the previous chapter it was identified that altmetrics are a new approach to the field of measuring scientific impact, using an array of web-based services to discover impact.
+Altmetrics were found to be an alternative to traditional forms of impact measurement, such as the impact factor, improving the speed, diversity and - in some cases - accuracy of impact measurements.

+It was found that there is little study of how altmetrics change over time.
+To approach this subject, tools are required to help kick-start research.
+Altmetrics generate large amounts of data that can be difficult to analyse, therefore visualisation tools are needed to assist in the analysis.
+This especially true if altmetrics are to be used for qualitative assessment, not just for quantitative assessment - another conclusion reached in the previous chapter.

-This chapter describes the design of ..., a system that ... .
-First, the chapter describes the project's design methodology (see section 3.2), and system requirements (see section 3.3).
-A proposed solution is then discussed (see section 3.4) followed by a ...
+In this chapter, the design of a system for visualising how altmetric data sources change over time, will be discussed.
+The first section will describe the project's design methodology (section 3.2), and then the system's requirement's will be discussed (section 3.3).
+Finally, a solution is proposed in section 3.4.

-* Identified that:
-	* Altmetrics are good for improving the speed, diversity and accuracy of impact measurements
-	* Little or no research into how altmetrics change over time
-		* Tools are required
-			* Lots of data to analyse
-			* Better to visulise
-			* Altmetrics emphasise the qualitative assessment of impact, not just quantitative
-		* A tool that visualises how altmetric data sources change over time
-	* Tools for collating data already exist
-		* ImpactStory, PLOS ALM
-		* Difficult to track accurately
-			* Especially with historical data
-		* Provide APIs
-	* Transparency is good for altmetrics
-		* Open source